fyngyrz/soyacro/README.md

 You can produce output that is comprised more than just all-caps and/or numbers by using the second field, which is a replacement field.
-The only restrictions are that there can be no commas in the replacement field, and that there be no non-ASCII characters.
+The only restrictions are that there can be no actual commas in the replacement field
+\(you can use &#44; if you need a comma, just not an actual comma character\), and that there be no non-ASCII characters.
 So, for instance, this line in the `acrobase.txt` file...